A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Introduction

-Motivated by these findings and the growing interest in the field, this survey paper provides a detailed examination of advancements in network traffic generation.
-To our knowledge, it is the first survey to systematically explore and compare a wide range of synthetic network traffic generation techniques, including traditional statistical methods, DL-based models, network traffic simulators, and commercially available traffic generators.
-This analysis provides a broader view compared to earlier surveys, which mainly focused on specific generative models like GANs~\cite{agrawal2024review, peppes2023comparison}.
-For example, we begin by reviewing the statistical approaches, followed by Machine Learning-based models, like Autoregression and K-nearest neighbor clustering.
-Next, we examine DL-based methods, giving more attention to this area due to the growing interest and their ability to handle complex traffic patterns including those for time-varying networks.
-These include Autoencoders, GANs, DMs, and Transformer-based architectures.
-We also look at different data formats and several open challenges in network traffic generation followed by future directions.
+Motivated by these findings and the growing interest in the field, this survey paper provides a detailed review of network traffic generation.
+To our knowledge, it is the first survey to systematically explore and compare a wide range of synthetic network traffic generation techniques.